aligneddev/JQueryToAurelia/src/angular2/AngularSolarEnergy/README.md

 To run the project `ng serve --watch`.
 This will watch for file changes and reload the browser with BrowserSync.
 I saw `** NG Live Development Server is running on http://localhost:4200. **` in the console and things are working.
 It took 4.83 seconds to get things running.
-After saving, it takes about 1.5 to 2 seconds for the webpack build and the browser sync reload to complete.
+After saving, it takes about 2 to 5 seconds for the webpack build and the browser sync reload to complete.
+I wonder what this will be for a large TS project...

 `ng serve --prod` to serve 'minified'.
 3 bundles in js files, inline, styles, main with cache busting int the name.
 There is about 210Kb of JavaScript.